Multiscale Elliptic PDEs Upscaling and Function Approximation via Subsampled Data: Introduction

 \subsection{Subsampled Lengthscales}

 We begin by introducing the concept of \textit{subsampled data}.
 For a demonstration of ideas, we work on the domain $\Omega=[0,1]^d$, and it is decomposed uniformly into cubes with side length $H$; this becomes our coarse grid.
 Let $I$ be the index set of these cubes such that its cardinality $|I|=1/H^d$.
-The measurement function $\phi_i^{h,H}$ (we use superscripts now for notational convenience) for each $i \in I$ is set to be the ($L^1$ normalized) indicator function of a cube with side length $0<h\leq H$, centered in the corresponding cube with side length $H$; see Figure \ref{fig:subsampled data illustration} for a two dimensional example.
+The measurement function $\phi_i^{h,H}$ (we use superscripts now for notational convenience) for each $i \in I$ is set to be the ($L^1$ normalized) indicator function of a cube with side length $0<h\leq H$, centered in the corresponding cube with side length $H$; see Figure \ref{fig:subsampled data illustration} for a two dimensional example\footnote{For illustration, the cube $\omega_i^{h,H}$ in the figure is centered in $\omega_i^{H}$.
+However, the relative position of the two cubes is not important in our analysis; see the proofs of Theorem \ref{thm: err ideal sol} and \ref{thm: error loc solution}.
+The key is that the subsampled Poincar\'e inequality developed in \cite{chen2019function} does not depend on the relative position of the subdomain and the domain.}.
 For each $i \in I$, these two cubes are denoted by $\omega_i^H$ and $\omega_i^{h,H}$ respectively; we assume they are closed sets, i.e., their boundaries are included.
 We will call $H$ the coarse lengthscale, and $h$ is the \textit{subsampled lengthscale}.

 The consideration of this subsampled lengthscale is natural both from the perspectives of function approximation and numerical upscaling.
 In the former scenario, the measurement data of a field function in physics is often the macroscopic averaged quantity, taking a similar form as $[u,\phi^{h,H}_i]$ for some $h\leq H$.
 In the latter problem, we have the freedom to choose the upscaled information of the multiscale PDEs, so taking a free parameter $h$ in the approach enables us to analyze the algorithm's behavior more thoroughly.
 Later on, we will see that the parameter $h$ has a non-trivial influence on the subsequent localization and accuracy of the approximation.